 Waging Nonviolence is a platform for leading peace and justice organizations — as well as university research centers — to publish their own independent content.
 Visit these members’ individual pages below and go here to learn more about this innovative model for movement media.
-In the coming weeks, we will be adding three more members: War Resisters League and three universities (Rutgers-Newark’s International Institute for Peace and Juniata College’s Baker Institute for Peace and Conflict Studies).
+In the coming weeks, we will be adding two more members: the International Peace Research Association and Juniata College’s Baker Institute for Peace and Conflict Studies.

 As an interfaith organization, FOR-USA's mission is to organize, train, and grow a diverse movement that welcomes all people of conscience to end structures of violence and war, and create peace through the transformative power of nonviolence.